 In the case of an incorporated body; the Corporate Representative

 A Member of the Credit Union may vote by proxy at a general meeting of the Credit Union.
-Postal voting may be used, at the discretion of the Board of Directors, as part of the procedure for the nomination and election of the Board of Directors, supervisory committeeand the credit committee (if in existence) of the Credit Union.
+Postal voting may be used, at the discretion of the Board of Directors, as part of the procedure for the nomination and election of the Board of Directors of the Credit Union.

-Elections for the Board of Directors and supervisory committee of the Credit Union shall be conducted by secret ballot unless undertaken prior to the annual general meeting by postal vote.
+Elections for the Board of Directors of the Credit Union shall be conducted by secret ballot.
 Except where otherwise specified in these Rules or law, all questions shall be resolved by a simple majority of votes cast.

 A Member is able to exercise the right to speak and vote at a general meeting of the Credit Union and is deemed to be in attendance when they and all those attending the meeting are in a position to communicate with each other.
 The Directors may make whatever arrangements they consider appropriate to enable those attending a general meeting of the Credit Union to exercise their rights to speak or vote at it including by electronic means.
 In determining attendance at a meeting of the Credit Union, it is immaterial whether any two or more Members attending are in the same place as each other.